bastl-instruments/arduino-base/README.md

 ### 2. Installing Eclipse Plugins and Toolchain

+* Eclipse-PLUGIN
-* Open Eclipse and go to
+  Open Eclipse and go to
     Help > Install News Software
   There, paste this link
     http://avr-eclipse.sourceforge.net/updatesite